Zoom is a tool for digital meetings, lectures and group discussions that is now a daily part of life at the University.

 As a student, you have the same usage rights in Zoom as your lecturers.
 This means you can create and schedule your own meetings, invite others to join, share screens and create breakout rooms.
 This means you can do group assignments in Zoom without a lecturer being present, as well as meet in a study group before or after lectures to discuss and revise.

-Start a meeting in Zoom, Canvas guide – canvas.education.lu.se
+Start a meeting in Zoom – canvas.education.lu.se

-Zoom features, Canvas guide – canvas.education.lu.se
+Functions in Zoom – canvas.education.lu.se

-Recording in Zoom
+Recordings in Zoom

-Studio guide – canvas.education.lu.se
+Studio's student guide – canvas.education.lu.se

 Exams in Zoom